-For over 76 years, NEMC has been host to musicians aged 11 through 18 from all over the world.
-Located on Lake Messalonskee, NEMC provides an intensive summer music education balanced with traditional social and recreational summer camp activities.
-Campers design their own schedules, focusing on music each morning and recreation each afternoon, and perform weekly at the outstanding Bowl-in-the-Pines outdoor amphitheater.
+Since 1937, New England Music Camp has nurtured young musicians ages 11 through 18 from all over the world.
+Located on Lake Messalonskee, NEMC provides intensive music education balanced with traditional social and recreational summer camp activities.
+Campers design their own schedules focusing on music each morning and recreation each afternoon, and perform weekly at the outstanding Bowl-in-the-Pines outdoor amphitheater.

 West Gardiner | pilgrimlodge.org

-Owned and operated by the Maine Conference of the United Church of Christ, this summer camp is located on Lake Cobbosseecontee.
-Campers can attend the lodge for one-week sessions throughout the summer, with programs devoted to particular age groups.
-In addition to familiar summer camp activities, Pilgrim Lodge teaches stories from the Bible, and new and fun ways of worshipping.
+Owned and operated by the Maine Conference of the United Church of Christ located on Lake Cobbosseecontee, campers can attend the lodge for one- week sessions throughout the summer with programs devoted to particular age groups.
+In addition to familiar summer camp activities, Pilgrim Lodge teaches stories from the Bible, and new, fun ways of worshipping.